 DanMAX Experimental Station

-You can read more about the powder diffraction instruments in the Detailed Design Report for PXRD here: Diffraction_DDR_v2.pdf.
+You can read more about the design of powder diffraction instruments in the Detailed Design Report for PXRD here: Diffraction_DDR_v2.pdf.